jewelsofthought/neshama/site/posts/parashot/Shemot.md

 n10] **Name - Monios**

-- The princes gave him the name Monios, which was translated to Moshe in Hebrew.
+The princess gave him the name Monios, which was translated to Moshe in Hebrew.

-- There is an interesting comparison here between Moses and Buddha.
+**Note**: There is an interesting comparison here between Moses and Buddha.
 They both were raised as princes.
 They left when they were still young.
 They both were absent before the emerged onto the scene, and changed their worlds.
 Buddha spent 40 years under the Bodhi tree, but before that he might have spent 20 years exploring the various paths available to him.
-Moses fled to Midian (some think he might actually have spent most of that time in Africa), and was gone for 60 years before returning to save his people. n12] She used his **name**
+Moses fled to Midian (some think he might actually have spent most of that time in Africa), and was gone for 60 years before returning to save his people.{.note}

+n12] She used his **name**

-- As he was three months old when Jochebed placed him in the river, he would already have had a name.
+As he was three months old when Jochebed placed him in the river, he would already have had a name.
 This is a name we never learn.
 But, here, we learn from Jochebed, that he had a name, for she used it...

 n15] **Fled** He was 20 (or was he 12)?
 He return at 80.
 n16] **Minister** Reuel &ndash; who is either Jethro, or else is the son of Jethro) n18] Jethro has 7 names (4:18)

-n22] **גרשֹׁם** Gershon - **גר שׁם**, _lives there_, stranger in a strange land.
+n22] [גרשֹׁם]{dir="rtl"} Gershon - [גר שׁם]{dir="rtl"}, _lives there_, stranger in a strange land.
 n23-25] **210 years**: That is the time of our people were in Egypt.
 We lived there for 116 years before the oppression, and then another 86 prior to our exodus.

 ## Chapter 3